 You just never know when you’ll end up in the water.
 You may try to cross a river or simply try to catch fish with your bare hands and a spear.
-Goggles can also be helpful in the event you are trapped in a sandstorm or other situation where debris fills the air.
+Goggles can also be helpful in the event you are trapped in a sandstorm or a riot.

 #23.
 Nail Clippers

 Think about it: who is going to sell you nail clippers post-collapse?
 And how can you replace them?